seamplex/wasora/doc/reference.md

 ~~~

-The function with the data has to be point-wise defined
+The function with the data has to be point-wise defined.
-The function to be fitted hast to be parametrized with at least one of the variables provided after the `VIA` keyword
+The function to be fitted hast to be parametrized with at least one of the variables provided after the `VIA` keyword.
-Only the names of the functions have to be given
+Only the names of the functions have to be given.
-Both functions have to have the same number of arguments
+Both functions have to have the same number of arguments.
-The initial guess of the solution is given by the initial value of the variables listed in the `VIA` keyword
+The initial guess of the solution is given by the initial value of the variables listed in the `VIA` keyword.
-Analytical expressions for the gradient of the function to be fitted with respect to the parameters to be fitted can be optionally given with the `GRADIENT` keyword
+Analytical expressions for the gradient of the function to be fitted with respect to the parameters to be fitted can be optionally given with the `GRADIENT` keyword.
-If none is provided, the gradient will be computed numerically using finite differences
+If none is provided, the gradient will be computed numerically using finite differences.
-A range over which the residuals are to be minimized can be given with `RANGE_MIN` and `RANGE_MAX`
+A range over which the residuals are to be minimized can be given with `RANGE_MIN` and `RANGE_MAX`.
-For multidimensional fits, the range is an hypercube
+For multidimensional fits, the range is an hypercube.
-If no range is given, all the definition points of the function witht the data are used for the fit
+If no range is given, all the definition points of the function witht the data are used for the fit.
-Convergence can be controlled by given the relative and absolute tolreances wit
+Convergence can be controlled by given the relative and absolute tolreances with
-`DELTAEPSREL` (default 1e-4) and `DELTAEPSABS` (default 1e-6)
+`DELTAEPSREL` (default 1e-4) and `DELTAEPSABS` (default 1e-6),
-and with the maximum number of iterations `MAX_ITER` (default 100)
+and with the maximum number of iterations `MAX_ITER` (default 100).
-If the optional keyword `VERBOSE` is given, some data of the intermediate steps is written in the standard output
+If the optional keyword `VERBOSE` is given, some data of the intermediate steps is written in the standard output.

-##  `FUNCTION`
+##  FUNCTION

 Define a function of one or more variables.
+Default interpolation scheme for one-dimensional functions is `DEFAULT_INTERPOLATION`.

 ~~~wasora
 FUNCTION <name>(<var_1>[,var2,...,var_n]) { [ = <expr> | FILE_PATH <file_path> | ROUTINE <name> | | MESH <name> { DATA <data> | VECTOR <vector> { NODES | CELLS } } | [ VECTOR_DATA <vector_1> <vector_2> ... <vector_n> <vector_n+1> ] } [COLUMNS <num_expr_1> <num_expr_2> ... <num_expr_n> <num_expr_n+1> ] [ INTERPOLATION { linear | polynomial | spline | spline_periodic | akima | akima_periodic | steffen | nearest | shepard | modified_shepard | bilinear } ] [ INTERPOLATION_THRESHOLD <expr> ] [ SHEPARD_RADIUS <expr> ] [ SHEPARD_EXPONENT <expr> ] [ SIZES <expr_1> <expr_2> ... <expr_n> ] [ X_INCREASES_FIRST <expr> ] [ DATA <num_expr_1> <num_expr_2> ... <num_expr_N> ]